Heat Tracing Cables – Self Regulating v Constant Wattage Heating Cables

-The primary function of heat trace cable systems is the prevention of freezing within water pipes and subsequently bursting using heating cables applied to mechanical services.
+The primary function of heat trace cable systems is the prevention of freezing within water pipes and subsequently bursting.

 With temperatures dropping during the Winter months, freezing pipes are always a major concern for homeowners, businesses and industry alike.
 By maintaining the ambient temperature inside the pipe, frost cannot build up and pipes will not freeze.